Ghostkeeper/SettingsGuide/resources/articles/experimental/support_tree_branch_distance.md

 However reducing the branch distance will also cause the support to take more material and printing time.

-Reducing the branch distance below the [branch diameter](support_tree_branch_diameter.md) will cause the branches to merge before they could properly be formed.
+Reducing the branch distance below the [Diamètre des branches de support arborescent](./support_tree_branch_diameter.md) will cause the branches to merge before they could properly be formed.
 As a result the centre of large overhang areas may not get supported properly then.